Angeline Morrison

 Angeline Morrison is a British multi-instrumentalist musician, songwriter and academic.

 Life

-Angeline Morrison was born in Birmingham to a Jamaican mother and a father from the Outer Hebrides.
+Angeline Morrison was born to a Jamaican mother and a father from the Outer Hebrides.
 She attended her first folk club at the age of 17, and became active in the Midlands music scene.
-In 2002 she gained a PhD from the University of Plymouth with a thesis on blankness, silence and racial binarism.
-That year she moved to Truro, Cornwall.
+She lives in Truro, Cornwall.

-Morrison is half of the duos We Are Muffy (with Nick Duffy of The Lilac Time), and Rowan: Morrison (with The Rowan Amber Mill).
-She also sings with freakbeat bands The Mighty Sceptres (along with Nick Radford, who has also released music and collaborated with Morrison as Footful) and The Ambassadors of Sorrow.
+Morrison performs and records under her own name and as The Ambassadors of Sorrow.
+She is half of the duos We Are Muffy (with Nick Duffy of The Lilac Time), and Rowan: Morrison (with The Rowan Amber Mill).
+She also sings with freakbeat band The Mighty Sceptres (along with Nick Radford, who has also released music and collaborated with Morrison as Frootful).